Garden Tours in the UK

 Garden Tours in Morocco

-Morocco is a country of contrasts: The buzz of the medina and exotic souks in Marrakech, hidden gardens, long views to the mountains and warm, hospitable people happy to share their history over a glass of mint tea.
+Morocco is a country of contrasts: The buzz of the medina and exotic souks in Marrakech, hidden gardens that are oases of calm, long views to the mountains - and warm, hospitable people happy to share their history over a glass of mint tea.

 Our first hotel is near Taroudant, south of the Atlas Mountains: Dar al Hossoun is a riad guest house with an amazing garden designed by Eric Ossart and Arnaud Maurières, well-known French garden architects and designers.
 We discover a good selection of private gardens nearby and visit the beautiful villa and estate of the late Chilean artist Claudio Bravo...

 Garden Tours in South Africa